Pakistani PM says talks with Pakistani Taliban are underway

 The Pakistani government has been trying to negotiate a peace settlement to end years of fighting, but the al Qaeda-linked group had previously said it was not open to talks.

-British Prime Minister David Cameron hosted a meeting with Sharif and Afghan President Hamid Karzai in London earlier this week to talk about the peace process in Afghanistan.

-A large Pakistani government delegation has since met with other government officials.

-The Pakistani Taliban has said in the past that it would not disarm or talk to the government until the army pulled back from its strongholds and all its prisoners were released.
+It had also said it would not disarm and would not talk to the government until the army pulled back from its strongholds and all its prisoners were released.

+Sharif's meeting with Clegg took place in a central London hotel, and included a discussion of Pakistan's relationship with India, the global energy market, and economic reforms in Pakistan, said the British government source.